stmilne/icds_docs/docs/handling-data/managing-files/searching-files.md

 and returns a list of lines that contain the searched-for pattern.

 Like many Unix commands,
-find and grep have many option that expand their capabilities, and can be combined with other Unix commands using pipes (`|`) and redirection (`>`) to perform complex tasks.
+find and grep have many options that expand their capabilities, and can be combined with other Unix commands using pipes (`|`) and redirection (`>`) to perform complex tasks.